5 Best Phlebotomy Schools in Montana

 The enrollment is competitive, as only the first 8 students who complete their application packet and register will be accepted.

-Graduation from this program makes you eligible to become ASCP board-certified and being that not many people can enroll in this amazing program, you are suggested to apply and register for this program as soon as the enrollment process opens.
+Graduation from this program makes you eligible to become ASCP board-certified, and being that not many people can enroll in this amazing program, you are encouraged to apply and register for this program as soon as the enrollment process opens.

 Another excellent educational institution that offers a phlebotomy program is the Helena College University of Montana.

-The program can be finished in 2 months’ time and the cost of this program is $1599.
+The program can be finished in 2 months, and the cost of this program is $1599.

 An educational institution worth mentioning when the phlebotomy program is in question is the Lifelong Learning Center, located in Missoula.